Guide

 Where did the Orange Book Come From?

-The original Orange Book was created via federal rulemaking in 19802.
+The original Orange Book was created via federal rule making in 19802.
 In the initial proposal, the FDA cited the following as primary motivations for establishing the publication:

 1. Education